yarisvt/tyk-docs/tyk-docs/content/plugins/supported-languages/javascript-middleware/waf-js-plugin.md

 ### Use Case

-Traditionally, a WAF would be the first layer requests would hit, before reaching the API  gateway.
+Traditionally, a Web Application Firewall (WAF) would be the first layer requests would hit, before reaching the API  gateway.
 This is not possible if the Gateway has to terminate SSL, for things such as mTLS.

 So what do you do if you still want to run your requests through a WAF to automatically scan for malicious action?
 We incorporate a WAF as part of the request lifecycle by using Tyk's plugin architecture.

 ### Prerequisites

-* Already running Tyk, CE or Pro
+* Already running Tyk -  Community Edition or Pro
 * Docker, to run the WAF

 ### 1. Turn JSVM on your `tyk.conf` at the root level: